 My current work, outlined in Psychological Roots of the Climate Crisis (2021), is on neoliberalism as an ideology of power, based on a mindset rooted in Exceptionalism, and promoting a culture of uncare that boosts omnipotent wishful thinking and attacks reality based thinking.
-The aim is to alienate and distance us from the part of us that cares about the effects of our actions.
+The aim is to alienate and distance us from the part of us that cares about the collective effects of our actions.

-To address climate change we need to care more.
-It’s as simple as that.
-Only felt links with the part of us that cares will give us the inner strength and will to defend the earth and life on earth at this time when both are so under attack.
+To address the climate emergency we need to care more.
+Only felt links with the part of us that cares will give us the strength and will to defend the earth and life on earth at this time when both are so under attack.
 But to care more, and to take responsibility for our part in things, we need to do more than exhort ourselves to care.
 We need to understand more about the culture of uncare, what drives it, and the effects it has on us.
 We need to dig deeper into our own and our collective psychology so as to better understand ways we collude with Exceptionalism and its culture.
 We need to reach out to each other to help us work through the difficult emotional task we now face as we see our collusion with the corrupting culture of uncare and understand – without judging ourselves with harshness – our wish to remain in a bubble that is deadly to life.